How to get involved

 - Talking is the first step in reducing gambling harm in our community.

-- Sharing the impact that gambling may be having on you, or those around you, makes it easier to tackle.
+- Sharing the effects that gambling may be having on you, or those around you, makes it easier to tackle.

 - Supporting each other can make a difference – the best way to support someone is to listen to them.

-- A3 Gambling Harm Awareness Week posters (pdf)
+- A3 Gambling Harm Awareness Week CALD posters (pdf)

 - Gambling Harm Awareness Week takeaway wallet cards – 90mm x 45mm (pdf)